sammyperl/sammyperl.github.io/index.md

+Samuel Perl.
 Welcome to my site on the web.
 This site contains some of the research I have been involved in.

 ## Selected Publications
 - Alfageeh et al. ["Assurance for CyberSecurity with Assume-Guarantee Reasoning"] accepted at [IEEE UEMCON 2019](http://ieee-uemcon.org/) (pending publication)